le-phare/import/README.md

 The file will move to a default `quarantine` directory in the defined `source_dir` or in the `quarantine.dir` value if you explicitly define its value.

 The `quarantine.rotation` define define the number of files to keep before deletion.

+## IDE Integration

+Beyond validating YAML syntax in your IDE, you can validate the definition of an import configuration using the JSON schema `./lephare-import.schema.json`.

+This also provides contextual help for autocompletion and when hovering over a YAML key.